thp/pyotherside/docs/index.rst

 --------------------------

-When a module is imported in PyOtherSide, it will have access to a special module called ``pyotherside`` in addition to all Python Standard Library modules and Python modules in ``sys.path``:
+When a module is imported in PyOtherSide, it will have access to a special module called :mod:`pyotherside` in addition to all Python Standard Library modules and Python modules in ``sys.path``:

 .. code-block:: python